istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 $ istioctl install -f istio-cni.yaml
 {{< /text >}}

-This will deploy an `istio-cni-node` Daemonset into the cluster, which installs Istio CNI plugin bianry to each node and set up needed configuration for the plugin.
+This will deploy an `istio-cni-node` DaemonSet into the cluster, which installs Istio CNI plugin binary to each node and set up needed configuration for the plugin.
-The `istio-cni-node` Daemonset runs with [`system-node-critical`](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) `PriorityClass`.
+The `istio-cni-node` DaemonSet runs with [`system-node-critical`](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) `PriorityClass`.

 There are several commonly used install options:

-* `components.cni.namespace=kube-system` configures the namespace to install the CNI Daemonset.
+* `components.cni.namespace=kube-system` configures the namespace to install the CNI DaemonSet.
-* `values.cni.cniBinDir` and `values.cni.cniConfDir` configure the directory pathes to install plugin binary and create plugin configuration.
+* `values.cni.cniBinDir` and `values.cni.cniConfDir` configure the directory paths to install plugin binary and create plugin configuration.
   `values.cni.cniConfFileName` configures the name of plugin configuration file.
 * `values.cni.chained` controls whether to configure the Istio CNI plugin as a chained CNI plugin.